-A Blue Ragdoll cat or Blue Ragdolls are actually gray in color.
-They are gorgeous and are one of the the many popular Ragdoll cat colors.
+The photos and descriptions below will help you understand how blue is the color, but the pattern of the cat can really make it vary greatly.
+For example, a Blue Ragdoll cat or Blue Ragdolls are gray.
+They are gorgeous and are one of the many popular Ragdoll cat colors.
 Below you will find a series of photos featuring blue Ragdoll cats.

 Here is what each pattern of Blue Ragdoll looks like, according to the data provided by the Cat Fancier’s Association (CFA):